Excel COUNTBLANK Function

 The Excel COUNTBLANK function returns a count of empty cells in a range.
 Cells that contain text, numbers, errors, spaces, etc. are not counted.
-Formulas that return empty text are counted.
+Formulas that return empty strings ("") are counted as blank.

 The COUNTBLANK function returns a count of empty cells in a range.
 Cells that contain text, numbers, errors, spaces, etc. are not counted.
-Formulas that return empty text are counted.
+Formulas that return an empty string ("") are counted as blank.
 COUNTBLANK takes just one argument, range, which must be a cell range.

 Examples